We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 - Viking Hard Stainless

-The Viking 3-Ply Hammered Copper, All-Clad C4 Copper, and All-Clad Master Chef collections are NOT compatible with induction cooktops due to their exterior materials (copper and aluminum).
+The Viking 3-Ply Hammered Copper collection is NOT compatible with induction cooktops due to its aluminum exterior.

 If you’re ever curious about whether a pan is suitable for induction, you can usually flip the pan over.
 On many pans, you’ll see symbols that indicate its cooktop compatibility.